-Jasmin has a PhD in sociology from Harvard University, where she studied inequality in America’s cities.
-She works as a Research Manager at Columbia University’s Justice Lab, and is completing an MFA in creative non-fiction at NYU, where she is an Axinn Fellow.
+Jasmin has a PhD in sociology from Harvard University and an MFA in creative non-fiction from New York University.
+She works as a Research Manager at Columbia University’s Justice Lab.

 Originally from London, Jasmin spent five years in Boston before making her way to Brooklyn, which she likes best of all.